Performance Metrics

 The LRS

-label to differentiate the different xAPI resources being requested.
+The performance of Engine's LRS can also be monitored.
+The metrics reporter uses the method label to differentiate the different xAPI resources being requested.
 For a detailed description of each of these endpoints, please refer to the xAPI spec.
-The values currently used for the method
+The values currently used for the method label are:

 Example: